 Don’t forget also to grant the same rights to other hitchhikers, even if they don’t do the same in return!
 In the past, the teams always worked out compromises – it’s up to you to live the fair spirit!

 Read more about the etiquette on Hitchwiki

 The way Tramprennen works

-If you have questions about this or if it is not possible for you to join Tramprennen in a gender-mixed team, please contact us!
+If you have questions about this or if it is not possible for you to find a Teammate, please contact us!
 Together we will find a solution.

 Routes - where are we hitchhiking along?

 As in previous years we will have different routes, but like last year we will only publish the different regions the teams might visit this year.
 Everything else will be published at the start.
 We want to let chance play a big roll.
 After all, this is what hitchhiking is about: having a great time and experiencing a load of crazy coincidences on the road- no matter which road exactly!

 Some things can be assured: all routes will meet another route at some point during the race, all routes go through both, little villages and big cities.